2025/2026 Research Skills and Projects (MATH61000)

 Individual meetings with the lecturer on progress in writing the mini-project and on main project selection.

-Please select one slot on our Poll (available after Oct.
-2).
+Please select one slot on our Poll (available after the last lecture in week 2).

 Week 4